AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

 Let’s say that the radio transmitter node number 2 is publishing AM signal on the 98.7 topic, and FM signal on the 101.3 topic.
 The car can subscribe to the 101.3 topic, and decode FM signal at the same time.

-A node can contain multiple publishers, but also subscribers.
+**A node can contain multiple publishers, but also subscribers**.
 The car, while listening to the radio, can publish its coordinates to a car_location topic.
   <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093352-abc57d22-7716-4afd-a707-492ebd4867a6.jpg">